What Value of m Makes the Equation True?

 - Forgetting to do the same operation on both sides: If you subtract 5 from one side, you have to subtract 5 from the other.
 Otherwise, the equation isn’t balanced.

 - Mixing up signs: A negative sign can flip the entire equation.
-To give you an idea, m - 2 = 5 is different from m + 2 = 5.
+As an example, m - 2 = 5 is different from m + 2 = 5.

 - Assuming only one solution: Some equations have multiple solutions, like quadratics.
 Don’t assume there’s only one answer.